 - Use maple syrup instead of honey.

-- You can omit the honey altogether, although it does enhance the dish and promotes caramelization.
+- You can omit the honey altogether, although it enhances the dish and promotes caramelization.

 - Add spices such as dried thyme or garlic powder.
-I like to add ½ teaspoon of each.
+You can add ½ teaspoon of each.

 - Use a teaspoon of chili powder and a pinch of cayenne pepper for a sweet-spicy flavor combination.